run-llama/llama_deploy/README.md

 ## Getting Started

 Let's start with deploying a simple workflow on a local instance of Llama Deploy.
-After installing LLama Deploy, create a `src` folder add a `workflow.py` file to it containing the following Python code:
+After installing Llama Deploy, create a `src` folder add a `workflow.py` file to it containing the following Python code:

 ```python